This web-page presents infomation about and output

-We are also indebted to Brian Powell (UH) and John Wilkin (Rutgers) who have written and kindly shared outstanding computer scripts, and to James Doyle (NRL) for the COAMPS atmospheric fields.
+We are also indebted to Brian Powell (UH) and John Wilkin (Rutgers) who have written and kindly shared outstanding scripts to carry out various ROMS-related operations.

 More information on the CCS model, data assimilation system and related studies in the following: